andotalao24/andotalao24.github.io/_pages/about.md

 I am currently a Master's student in Computer Science at UMass Amherst where I am lucky to be advised by Professor [Andrew McCallum](https://people.cs.umass.edu/~mccallum/) and Professor [Hong Yu](https://www.cics.umass.edu/faculty/directory/hong_yu) for my Master's thesis.
 I finished my undergraduate study in Computer Science at HKUST in 2022.
 In the past, I was a research assistant at [SMART lab](https://hkustsmartlab.netlify.app/) working on medical image analysis with Professor [Hao Chen](https://cse.hkust.edu.hk/~jhc/) and an NLP research intern at [IDEA](https://www.idea.edu.cn/en/about-team.html).

 **Research Interests**.
 I am especially interested in label-efficient learning / weakly-supervised learning and improving the robustness and interpretability of neural networks.
 I am particularly enthusiastic about applying the implication to biology and medicine where labeled data are scarce and trustworthiness is valued.
 Correspondingly, I have worked on various tasks with diverse kinds of data involving texts, images and videos.
 I am also broadly interested in explainability,  multimodality, and neural science.
+I am currently working on large language models with a special interest in memorization and generalization.

 Apart from research, I am also interested in entrepreneurship which helps me consider my future research area.
 I took a minor in entrepreneurship at HKUST.
 My internship at the CTO lab of [IDEA](https://www.idea.edu.cn/en) was also about collaborating with a unicorn startup.
 In my spare time, I love photography and architecture.
 Check my instagram ([*zzzh_nick*](https://instagram.com/zzzh_nick?igshid=YmMyMTA2M2Y=)).